Symptoms of a Bad Torque Converter

 A torque converter automatically shifts gear through the hydraulic pressure from the engine power.
 Unlike manual transmissions, drivers don’t need the clutch to shift gears in automatic transmission.
 Therefore, when you feel a jerk, rough idling, uneven, or no gear shifting, it is time to call your mechanic for the repair of the faulty torque converter.

-Following symptoms of a bad converter will help you get timely assistance from a professional auto technician.
+The following symptoms of a bad converter will help you get timely assistance from a professional auto technician.

 GEARS SLIPPAGE